 Nine times out of 10, industry jargon is not helpful.
 Try to connect your message to the emotions of the listener by creating a scenario they can relate to and understand.
 That’s what will result in further conversation.

 An elevator pitch won’t close a sale in 30 seconds, nor is it designed to!
-An elevator pitch is about striking someone’s curiosity enough to make a connection, and in doing so, creating an opportunity for a further interaction down the line.
-This is a chance to open a door and invite people in.
+An elevator pitch is about striking someone’s curiosity enough to make a connection and, in doing so, creating an opportunity for further interaction down the line.
+This is a chance to open a door, answer questions, and invite people in.

 Or maybe you’ve just helped a family get an accepted offer due to your unique loan program that provides a financial guarantee for an on-time close.
 These stories are powerful and relatable to what’s happening in the current market.